twofold-rsc/twofold/sites/website/src/pages/docs/guides/mutations.md

 ## Limitations

 Server actions in Twofold are only allowed to be defined in the top-level scope of a module.
 This means that you cannot define server actions inside of components, other functions, or closures.
-This is a limitation of the current implementation and may change in the future.
+This is a limitation of the current implementation and will improve in the future.